-This is a debate class.
-Therefore, completing the assigned debate speeches are MANDATORY.
-They must be completed to pass the class.

-This class will also have a variety of lectures, quizzes, discussions, tests and assignments.
+This is a debate course.
+Therefore, completing the assigned debate speeches is MANDATORY.
+A total of two speeches (Debate 1 and 2) must be completed to pass the class.
+This class will also have a variety of lectures, quizzes, discussions, and tests.
 For a complete list and point values, see the latest information on Canvas.